funkysi1701/funkysi1701Website/content/posts/2022/dotnet7.md

 My build was all working so now time to test the application was working.
 But an error was being thrown if I tried to save any data to the SQL Server database.

 ```
 Could not save changes because the target table has database triggers.
 Please configure your entity type accordingly, see https://aka.ms/efcore-docs-sqlserver-save-changes-and-triggers for more information.
-The target table 'Project Diary' of the DML statement cannot have any enabled triggers if the statement contains an OUTPUT clause without INTO clause.
+The target table 'Something' of the DML statement cannot have any enabled triggers if the statement contains an OUTPUT clause without INTO clause.
 ```

 A nice error, as it gives me a link to the change and what to do to fix.